bansky0/PureWaveShaper/README.md

 ## 7. Acknowledgments | Agradecimientos**

-* Thanks to the JUCE team for their framework.
+* Thanks to the JUCE team for their framework. | Gracias al equipo JUCE por su marco.

-* Key references:
+* Key references: | Referencias clave:

     Hack Audio: An Introduction to Computer Programming and Digital Signal Processing in MATLAB (E. Tarr, 2018).

+---

 ## 8. Contact | Contacto